mmc-marcominas/learn-postman/README.md

 # Learning Postman

 Sometimes we use something without understand how that "thing" can really help us.
-In other case we really won't use fully because that is a swiss knife and some features just don't matter in our context and thats ok.
+In other case we really won't use it fully because some features just don't matter in our context and thats ok.

 Postman is a swiss knife in my opinion and I'll wont use all features.
 But is good explore some of them.

-I'll use a step by step approach using Postman basic feature and going to some more advanced.
+I'll use a step by step approach to explore Postman basic feature and going to some more advanced.

 Tip: update Postman to latest version clicking on `Help` -> `Check for updates` on left top Postman menu.
 This docs are based on Postman 10.18.2 version features.